-(a) From each shipment select at random a number of rolls of felt equivalent to the cube root of the total number included in the lot.
+(a) From each shipment select at random a number of rolls of felt equivalent to the cube root of the total included in the lot.
 If the cube root as calculated proves to be a fractional number, express it as the next higher digit.

 (b) Remove wrappers, cores, and other packing material from each roll selected and weigh the roll and the packing material, etc., separately to the nearest one-fourth pound.
-Then unwind each roll and measure the length and the width of each end of the roll to the nearest one-fourth inch and reroll.
-Observe also the appearance of the material while unrolling and rerolling.
+Then unwind each roll and measure the length and the width of each end of the roll to the nearest one-fourth inch, and reroll.
+Observe the appearance of the material while unrolling and rerolling.

 The finished material shall be free from visible external defects, such as holes, ragged or untrue edges, breaks, rents, cracks, or indentations.
-The rolls shall be capable of being unrolled at temperatures between 50 and 90° F. without sticking to such an extent as to injure the felt.

-The surface of the felt shall not be coated or covered with talc or other substances which might tend to interfere with the adhesion between the felt and the plying cement.
+The rolls shall be capable of being unrolled easily at temperatures between 50 and 90° F. without sticking in a manner that will injure the felt.
+The surface of the felt shall not be coated or covered with talc or other substances which would tend to interfere with the adhesion between the felt and the plying cement.
+The use of silica or wood flour will be permitted.
 The surface shall be uniformly smooth and shall be free from areas or patches of unabsorbed saturant and superficial dry spots.

-Compute the weight per 100 square feet of each roll examined and from these weights compute the average weight of the shipment.
-In no case shall this weight be less than 13 pounds per 100 square feet, and any roll examined whose weight per 100 square feet is below 13 pounds shall be cause for the rejection of the whole shipment.
-If the average weight is above 15 pounds per 100 square feet, the material shall be paid for on a basis of 15 pounds per 100 square feet.
+Compute the weight per 100 square feet of each roll examined, and from these weights compute the average weight of the shipment.
+In no case shall this be less than 13 pounds per 100 square feet, and any roll examined whose weight is less than 13 pounds per 100 square feet shall be cause for the rejection of the whole shipment.
+If the average weight is above 15 pounds per 100 square feet, the material shall be paid for on the basis of 15 pounds per 100 square feet.

 (c) From the rolls examined for sampling, select one the weight of which is near the average weight of the whole lot.
-Unroll and at approximately 25 feet from the end cut two samples the full width of the roll and approximately 40 inches long, label, carefully wrap, and transmit one to the testing laboratory.
+Unroll, and at approximately 25 feet from the end cut two samples the full width of the roll and approximately 40 inches long, label, carefully wrap, and transit one to the testing laboratory.
 Retain the other sample for check analysis in case of dispute.